Skip to the content.

 Environment Variables

-In containerized environments, environment variables are pre-configured in the container definition:
+In the Dev Container environment, environment variables are pre-configured in the container definition:

-You can modify these variables by editing the .devcontainer/devcontainer.json file or through the Codespaces settings.
+You can modify these variables by editing the .devcontainer/devcontainer.json file or the config/.env file within the container.

 2.3 CakePHP Basics